Orrimp/RESTgen/README.md

 8. Create a Java project in the new Eclipse instance
 9. Add a file with the extension ".rdsl" and confirm the xtext nature.
 10. Define the REST model, save the file and wait for the stuff to be generated.
+11. Add the Maven POM and Web.XML file from WebFile Package to your project and build.

 A file can be either a resource or a configuration.
 The framework uses the first config file its find.
 The user can specify multiple resource files which all be used.